DavesCodeMusings/irc2Frotz/README.txt

 Congratulations, it gets much easier from here on out.

 *** You'll need a story file.
-Unless you want to play the short little sample game, you'll need to download an interactive fiction game in the z-machine format.
+Unless you want to play my short little sample game, you'll need to download an interactive fiction game in the z-machine format.
 Old Infocom Zork games are available from: http://infocom-if.org/downloads/downloads.html and plenty more can be found at: https://www.ifarchive.org/